 That is clearly true of this unprecedented effort to dictate state tax policy.
-If the power to tax is indeed the power to destroy, then the federal government has no more business dictating what state governments may and may not tax than states have in taxing federal instrumentalities.
+If the power to tax is indeed the power to destroy, then the federal government has no more business dictating what state governments may and may not tax than States have in taxing federal instrumentalities.
 If Congress determined that state income taxes were an impediment to federal-income-tax collection, it could not force States out of the income-tax enterprise either directly or indirectly as a condition of a tranche of federal funds.
 Indeed, where the Constitution puts certain revenue sources off-limits to States, it does so directly, as with Article I, Section 10's express prohibition on state taxes on imports and exports without Congress' consent.
 The idea that Congress itself could add another clause to Article I, Section 10, either directly or as a condition of federal funding, should be a non-starter.
-That likely explains why Congress has never before taken that extraordinary step of trying to dictate state taxing policy-itself a sure sign that Congress lacks the power to do so.
+That likely explains why Congress has never before taken that extraordinary step of trying to dictate the States' taxing policy-itself a sure sign that Congress lacks the power to do so.
 Cf. Plaut v.
 Spendthrift Farm, Inc., 514 U.S. 211, 230 (1995) (Congress' "prolonged reticence would be amazing if such interference were not understood to be constitutionally proscribed"); Free Enter.
 Fund v.
-PCAOB, 561 U.S. 477, 505 (2010) ("Perhaps the most telling indication of the severe constitutional problem ... is the lack of historical precedent").
+PCAOB, 561 U.S. 477, 505 (2010) ("Perhaps the most telling indication of the severe constitutional problem ... is the lack of historical precedent ....").

 In fact, ARPA's tax mandate is unconstitutional twice over, for it suffers from the additional infirmity that it is impermissibly coercive.
 As the Supreme Court reaffirmed in NFIB, when Congress offers federal funds to States on the condition that they enact or refrain from enacting certain policies, the condition is permissible only if the offer is voluntary not just in theory, but in fact.
 See 567 U.S. at 577.
-That limitation is critical because, "[n]o matter how powerful the federal interest involved, the Constitution simply does not give Congress the authority to require the States to regulate."
+This remains true regardless of whether the condition is framed as a grant or a withdrawal of funds.
+In either instance, the limitation is critical because, "[n]o matter how powerful the federal interest involved, the Constitution simply does not give Congress the authority to require the States to regulate."
 New York v.
 United States, 505 U.S. 144, 181-82 (1992).
 By effectively circumventing that rule, efforts to use the power of the federal purse to coerce States to do Congress' bidding "undermine the status of the States as independent sovereigns in our federal system."
 NFIB, 567 U.S. at 577.
-It is thus incumbent on courts to carefully "scrutinize" spending legislation to ensure that Congress is "not using financial inducements to exert a 'power akin to undue influence" on the States.
+It is thus incumbent on courts to carefully "scrutinize" spending legislation to ensure that Congress is "not using financial inducements to exert a 'power akin to undue influence'" on the States.
 Id. (quoting Steward Mach.
 Co. v.
 Davis, 301 U.S. 548, 590 (1937)).
 Federal "pressure turns into compulsion" when States no longer have a "legitimate choice whether to accept the federal conditions in exchange for federal funds."
 Id. at 577, 643.